 Videos offer an opportunity to hear an experienced researcher explain some aspect of research design or practice.
-SAGE Research Methods contains a growing collection of videos– all accessible during the Open House.
+SAGE Research Methods contains a growing collection of videos.
 How do you find the ones you or your students need?

 As noted in the post SRM Videos to Match Research Readiness , while sometimes we need a basic explanation because we are exploring a new approach, other times we want to go beyond the basics.
 Building on the idea of using Bloom’s Taxonomy to think through our search strategy, we can think about our needs in terms of the type of knowledge we want to develop.
 Are we looking for the facts, theories or concepts, how-to procedures, or the larger scholarly context?

 Let’s look at the navigation options, so you can quickly identify the videos that will be relevant to your research journey.

 clicking that link you will see a number of navigation options.

 Or, you can search by name or keyword, or simply browse the whole collection.